vallbs/BankCommission/docs/High Level Design.md

     - `JuridicalUserCashOutFee` and `NaturalUserCashOutFee`: Strategies for calculating cash-out fees for legal and natural persons.
   - **Commission Fee Calculation:**
     - `TypeFactory`: Factory for creating strategies based on operation types.
-    - `CommissionFee`: Orchestrates the commission fee calculation process.
+    - `ChunkCommissionFee`: Orchestrates the commission fee calculation process (by chunk data).
+    - `ChunkDataService`: Handles reading large files in chunks for efficient processing.

 ## 3. Data Flow
-- The system interacts with data through the `DataService`.
+- Data is processed by chunks (read from file) and after that commission fees are calculated for those chunks.

 ## 4. Configuration Management
 - Input data is getting from the file provided in node run command.